largehadroncollider/defcon-guide/DEF CON Guide.md

 ## Goons (Those Cool People in Red, Often Confused with Deadpool)

-Goons are DEF CON staff members (who work for many different departments) whose job is to keep everyone safe, answer questions, and help the entire con run smoothly.
+Goons are DEF CON staff members (who work for many different departments) whose job it is to keep everyone safe, answer questions, and help the entire con run smoothly.
 Pay attention to staff in clearly marked shirts and listen to their directions for your and everyone else’s safety and joy.
 Go where they say, and move when they need you to move.
 It’s not an easy job screaming over 35 thousand people!
 Give them beers and Gatorades and make new friends.

 ## $$$$ aka MONEY